 At the Library

-Use the Chatham-Kent Public Library online catalogue to find books on your topic.
-Or, check out some staff recommendations:
+Use the Chatham-Kent Public Library online catalogue to find resources on your topic, including this selection of books and magazines:

 In My Community